microsoft/typespec/README.md

    - [Instructions for Visual Studio](#installing-visual-studio-extension)
    - [Instructions for Visual Studio Code](#installing-vs-code-extension)

-5. Open the folder in your editor and create a new file with a `.cadl` extension
+5. Open the folder in your editor and create a new file `main.cadl`

 6. [Follow our tutorial](docs/tutorial.md) to get started writing Cadl!